 - A client identifier and client secret.
 These are usually supplied by the OP on their website when you configure the Redirect URI as described above.

-- During the OpenID Connect authentication process, Looker will connect to three different endpoints, an Authentication endpoint, a Token ID endpoint, and a User Information endpoint.
+- During the OpenID Connect authentication process, Looker will connect to three different endpoints, an Authentication endpoint, an ID Token endpoint, and a User Information endpoint.
 You will need the URLs your OP uses for each of these endpoints.

 - Each OP will provide user information in sets called “scopes”.
 You will need to know the names of the scopes your OP uses.
 The OpenID Connect requires the

 openidscope, but your OP will likely include other scopes, such as

-- In OpenID Connect, attributes that store user data are called “claims”.
+- In OpenID Connect, attributes that store user data are called “claims.”
 You will need to know which claims your OP passes to Looker to provide the user information you want on your Looker instance.
 Looker requires claims that contain email and name information, but if you have any other user attributes, such as time zone or department, Looker will also need to identify which claims contain that information.
 Claims can be included in the response from either the User Information endpoint or the ID Token endpoint.
 Looker can map claims returned by either endpoint to Looker user attributes.

 Many OPs provide information about configuring OpenID Connect in the form of a discovery document.
 If so, is a convenient way to gather some or all of the information you will need to configure Looker for OpenID Connect.
 If you do not have access to a discovery document, you need to obtain the necessary information from your OP or internal authentication team.

 For example, this is a section of an example discovery document provided by Google: